Lighting Collection Site Operators

 • If the site is part of a retail location, it must accept (at a minimum) all lighting that are of a similar size and function sold at the location.

-• The site must be readily accessible to the public and operate during normal business hours.
+• The site must be readily accessible to the public.

 • The site must accept, at a minimum, up to 5 kg of lighting per day from any person.